45 Chair | House of Finn Juhl

 FJ 4500

-On the 45 Chair the space between the frame and the seat creates a lightness, which combined with its organic shape and sublime detailing, ensures unique beauty and floating elegance.
-The chair appeals to all senses and pleases both the eye and body.
-Furthermore, the 45 Chair has been called “the mother of all modern chairs” by the Japanese professor and design collector Mr. Noritsugu Oda.
+On the 45 Chair, the space between the frame and the seat creates a sense of lightness which, combined with its organic shape and refined detailing, gives the chair a unique beauty and floating elegance.
+The chair appeals to all the senses, pleasing both eye and body, and it has even been called “the mother of all modern chairs” by Japanese professor and design collector Mr. Noritsugu Oda.

-The groundbreaking 45 Chair became the beginning of the unfolding of Finn Juhl’s characteristic style of design that we know from the latter part of the 1940s.
-During this period, his designs are characterized by liberating the seat and backrest as a single unit carried by the frame.
-This approach became a defining moment in establishing Finn Juhl’s status as a pioneer in furniture design.
+The groundbreaking 45 Chair marked the beginning of Finn Juhl’s distinctive design language, which came to full expression in the late 1940s.
+During this period, his work was defined by the liberation of the seat and backrest – designed as a single unit, carried independently by the frame.
+This bold approach became a defining moment in establishing Finn Juhl as a true pioneer in furniture design.

 The 45 Chair in walnut with 'Vegetal' leather upholstery.